SpenceKonde/ATTinyCore/README.md

 > 18 or 0x12 (ie, 0x10 | 2) - External clock  at 16MHz, which may be prescaled to get lower frequencies (for MH Tiny ATtiny88)

-### Refer to pins by port/pin
-Instead of referring to pins by the digital pin numbers, it is now (as of 1.4.0) possible to refer to pins based on their port and pin number within the port. **We recommend this method of referring to pins in all cases**, as it can be more easily cross-referenced with the datasheet, and is independent of pin mapping (for devices with multiple pin mapping options).
-It also helps to build good mental habits with regards to thinking about pins in the context of ports, which is helpful when writing code where more advanced techniques are needed.
-For every pin, the core supplies a constant of the form `PIN_Pxn`, where `x` is the port letter, and `n` is the bit of the pin within that port; this is a #define set to the digital pin number corresponding to it.
-For example, `PIN_PA2` refers to bit 2 in PORTA.
-On the ATtiny167, where there are three different pin mappings, all radically different, `analogWrite(PIN_PA2,128)` will always generate a squarewave on the same pin, and the code can be moved between pinmappings without concern.

 ### Assembler Listing generation